Cyberyzy/Hecto-texteditor-windows-edition/README.md

 Some tiny changes:

 - **Line Number Display:** The text editor now prominently displays line numbers on the left-hand side.
-- **Enter Key Support:** Full support for the "Enter" key has been implemented.
+- **Hard-wrap line and soft-wrap line:** Full support for the "Enter" key has been implemented.
+-
 - **Mouse Click Support:** Todo!

 I decide to translate the tutorial into Chinese.
 Check the progress at [here](https://cyberyzy.github.io/)!